- Running the profiler

-By default, profiler binds agent socket to localhost only.
+By default, for security reasons the profiler agent binds the socket only to

-but connection to the profiler agent is possible via port forwarding e.g. an SSH tunnel.
+host:port, but connection is still possible via port forwarding e.g. an SSH tunnel.

 If the application is up and running, ensure that the network connection is not blocked by a firewall, an antivirus etc.